misiektoja/instagram_monitor/docs/usage.md

 <a id="webhook-notifications"></a>
 ## Webhook Notifications

-The tool supports webhook notifications (compatible with **Discord** and other webhook services) for all monitored events (posts, reels, stories, followings, followers, bio, profile visibility, profile picture changes and errors).
+The tool supports native **Discord** and **ntfy** webhook notifications for all monitored events (posts, reels, stories, followings, followers, bio, profile visibility, profile picture changes and errors).
+Email and webhooks work independently.

+`WEBHOOK_PROVIDER` selects the request format.
+It defaults to `"discord"` so existing configurations and custom Discord-compatible templates keep working.

 <p align="center">
    <img src="https://raw.githubusercontent.com/misiektoja/instagram_monitor/refs/heads/main/assets/instagram_monitor_discord.png" alt="instagram_monitor_discord_screenshot" width="80%"/>
 </p>

 <a id="1-configure-discord-webhook"></a>
-### 1. Configure Discord Webhook
+### 1. Choose a Provider

+#### Discord

 If you are new to Discord, follow these steps to get your **Webhook URL**:

 1.  **Create a Server**: Click the **+** (Plus) icon on the left sidebar ("Add a Server") -> **Create My Own** -> **For me and my friends**.